 Needless to say, trying to fix any issue on your digital piano by yourself will most likely make the problem worse.
 It’s understandable that you want to save some money but causing more unnecessary damage will end up costing you more than when using a technician.

 So, how much does it cost to repair a digital piano?
-As you’ve seen, it’s unreal to come up with a standard number since the process entails quite a lot.
+As you’ve seen, it’s unreal to come up with a standard amount since the process entails quite a lot.

 It’s a process that requires you to first understand what your instrument needs.
 Additionally, you have the option of hiring a technician or going the DIY way.